 But even aside from my own personal reluctance to partake in the self-imposed chore that is holiday decorating, I’m also breaking the unwritten societal rule of “No Christmas Before Thanksgiving.”

 We haven’t even thawed our 79-pound turkey yet, and it’s still motherfucking gourd season.
 Heck, we might still be in the ass-end of pumpkin spice season.
 I don’t even know anymore.
 What I do know is that I’m supposed to wait until after Thanksgiving to make it rain Christmas up in here, but this year I just don’t give a damn.

 Sure, it might feel strange to toss around tinsel while I watch piles of unraked leaves swirl around my front yard on a sunny 70-degree day.
 But so what?
-This year has been all topsy-turvy anyway.

 While I’m all about giving thanks, I don’t really care much about decorating for a holiday that has hella shady origins to begin with.
 I’m ready to toss the rotten gourds and uncarved pumpkins.
 And I sure as shit don’t want crunchy leaves and trees in various shades of brown death.
 We need some mothafuckin’ cheer up in this joint.